Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

-After identifying reference distributions at low temperature, we analyze MD trajectories by comparing local atomic environments to these reference classes using a statistical distance criterion.
+After identifying reference distributions at low temperature, we analyze MD trajectories by comparing local atomic environment descriptors to these reference classes, using a statistical distance criterion.
 Specifically, we apply a Mahalanobis distance threshold to distinguish in-distribution and out-of-distribution samples \cite{distortion-score}.
-Environments with large distances to all known classes are flagged as outliers, representing configurations not encountered at low temperature.
-For instance, when a vertex atom migrates across the $\{01\bar{1}1\}$ surface, it---and nearby surface atoms---are classified as outliers (see Fig.~1B).
+Environments with large distances to all known classes are flagged as outliers, representing configurations significantly different from low temperature environments.
+For example, when a vertex atom migrates across the $\{01\bar{1}1\}$ surface, the atom and its close neighbors become classified as outliers (see Fig.~1B).
 As the nanoparticle melts, the number of outlier atoms increases, eventually encompassing the entire system (see Fig.~1F).

-This flexible method allows for a robust analysis of complex, high-temperature behavior---such as diffusion, defects, and local disorder---where rigid labels like \emph{crystalline} or \emph{melted} become ambiguous.
+This flexible method allows for a robust analysis of complex, high-temperature behavior, such as diffusion, defects, and local disorder, where rigid labels like \emph{crystalline}, \emph{defective} or \emph{melted} become ambiguous.
+However, for simplicity throughout the text, we use the terms melted or liquid region interchangeably to refer to the outlier-rich region that appears at the surface during premelting and eventually extends to the core.
 Fig.~\ref{fgr:trj} illustrates this evolution through representative snapshots at increasing temperatures, from 0 to 1380 K.